metallb/metallb/website/content/concepts/_index.md

 Or, you could do both!
 MetalLB lets you define as many address pools as you want, and doesn't care what "kind" of addresses you give it.

+When one or more IPs are assigned to a service, MetalLB tries to keep them assigned to that service.
+In case of removal of those IPs from the pools (deletion or edit of the IPAddressPool those IPs are taken from), MetalLB will assign another set of IPs to the service (when available).

 ## External announcement

 After MetalLB has assigned an external IP address to a service, it